nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 This app module for notepad makes NVDA report Notepad's main edit field as having a name of "content".
 That is, when it receives focus, NVDA will say "Content edit".

-The following code can be copied and pasted in to a text file, then saved in the appModules directory with the name of notepad.py.
+The following code can be copied and pasted in to a text file, then saved in the `appModules` directory with the name of `notepad.py`.

 ```py
 import appModuleHandler